 - Strong interpersonal skills.

 - Effective verbal and written communication skills.

 - Strong work ethic.

 While all applications received by the deadline will be reviewed, interviews will be scheduled on a rolling basis.
-Anticipated start dates are in April 2021 and beyond until all positions are filled.
 Please see “What to expect from MDRC’s recruitment process” for more information.

-Location: The position can be based in MDRC’s New York City office, but we anticipate remote work through mid-2021.
+Location: The position can be based in MDRC’s New York City office, but we anticipate remote work until October 2021.